Email Deliverability

 How long does SMTP Error 451 typically last?

-SMTP Error 451 usually resolves within a few hours as it indicates a temporary server processing error.
-Most email systems will automatically retry delivery for 3-5 days, giving the receiving server ample time to resolve its internal issues, free up resources, or complete any maintenance activities.
+SMTP Error 451 usually resolves within a few hours as it indicates a temporary server processing error — most email systems will automatically retry delivery for 3–5 days, giving the receiving server ample time to resolve its internal issues.

 Is SMTP Error 451 caused by something I did wrong?

-Generally, no. This error indicates an internal processing problem on the receiving mail server, not an issue with your message or sending practices.
-The receiving server encountered a temporary technical difficulty that prevented it from accepting your message.
-However, if you experience this error frequently across multiple destinations, it may warrant checking your own mail server configuration.
+Generally, no — this error indicates an internal processing problem on the receiving mail server, not an issue with your message or sending practices; however, if you experience this error frequently across multiple destinations, it may warrant checking your own mail server configuration and DNS records.

 Should I keep trying to resend my email when I get this error?